Liquidity and leverage

 Questions

-We ask you to make a selection between all, some of none of the assets.
+We ask you to make a selection between all, some or none of the assets.

-If the trustees would not need to sign any paperwork to sell the assets concerned (for example, because the LDI manager or a fiduciary manager has full authority to do so), select ‘All of the assets’.
+If the trustees would not need to sign any paperwork to sell the assets concerned - for example, because the LDI manager or a fiduciary manager has full authority to do so - select ‘All of the scheme assets’.

 Do the trustees have a single authorised signatory list or multiple authorised signatory lists?

-These questions concern the signatory arrangements with the scheme’s investment managers.
-They are not concerned with the scheme administrator’s signatory arrangements for making payments from the scheme’s bank account(s).
+We ask about the signatory arrangements with the scheme’s investment managers.
+We are not concerned with the scheme administrator’s signatory arrangements for making payments from the scheme’s bank accounts.

 How many individuals are listed as authorised signatories?